 - Seek a fair retirement package for your own departure.

 - Plan for bankruptcy proceedings or dissolve the business and liquidate the business assets.

 - Prepare for a protracted court battle

-Contact a Denver Metropolitan area Business Lawyer at Underhill Law, P.C.
+Contact a Greenwood Village Business Lawyer at Underhill Law, P.C.

-If your business partner is acting in bad faith or you find that you can no longer function as a business partnership, contact a Denver Metropolitan area Business Lawyer at Underhill Law, P.C. as soon as possible.
+If your business partner is acting in bad faith or you find that you can no longer functions as a business partnership, contact a Greenwood Village Business Lawyer at Underhill Law, P.C. as soon as possible.
 Quick action will help us prepare the best case possible, and provide you the with support you need during a difficult time.

 To set up a scheduled appointment, call us today at 303-747-6817, or email us using the contact form on this page.